sirakzg/w251_projects/week13hw/README.md

+# Questions

+1. The following output is a snippet of the test results as well as the final time it took to train.
+I performed training on the Jetson Xavier NX and saw a slight improvement from the TX2, averaging 30 minutes an epoch.

 ```
 Epoch: [99] completed, elapsed time 290.357 seconds
 Test: [  0/142]	Time  0.577 ( 0.577)	Loss 2.2236e+00 (2.2236e+00)	Acc@1  37.50 ( 37.50)	Acc@5  75.00 ( 75.00)